Chia-Network/chialisp-web/docs/ref-opcodes.md

 etc.
 ```

-You're probably thinking "the first two rows make sense, but why do the numbers
-do that weird thing after?"
-The reason has to do with making the implementation simple.
-We want a simple loop which starts with the root node, then processes bits starting with
-the least significant, moving either left or right (first or rest).
-So the LEAST significant
-bit controls the first branch, then the next-least the second, and so on.
-That leads to this
-ugly-numbered tree.
+This quirky numbering makes the implementation simple.
+It starts at the argument passed in, and if the index is 1 it returns args directly otherwise
+it uses the lest significant bit to decide whether to recurse left or right and and right
+shifts the index one bit.

 See the implementation [here](https://github.com/Chia-Network/clvm_tools/blob/master/clvm_tools/NodePath.py)